bridging-the-gap/bridging-the-gap.github.io/index.md

 <img src="doc/add-job-page.png">

 ### Edit jobs
-Compaanies can edit jobs by changing forms like this one.
+Companies can edit jobs by changing forms like this one.
 They can get to the edit page by clicking edit underneath the different job listings on their home page.
 <img src="doc/edit-job-page.png">

 ## Community Feedback